pyenoma/workflow-library/README.md

 The workflow context provides a thread-safe way to share data between tasks.
 The library offers:

-- `IWorkflowContext`: Base interface for all contexts
+- `IWorkflowContext`: Base interface for all contexts.
-- `AbstractWorkflowContext`: Base implementation with common functionality
+- `AbstractWorkflowContext`: Base implementation with common functionality.
-- `DefaultWorkflowContext`: Ready-to-use implementation with key-value storage
+- `DefaultWorkflowContext`: Ready-to-use implementation with key-value storage.

 Creating a custom context: